Brightwood (Washington, D.C.): Fort Stevens

 Brightwood is home to Fort Stevens, a Civil War fortification built by the Union Army as part of the defenses of Washington, D.C.
 The fort was built on the site of Emory Church, which was torn down and its bricks were used for the fort and baking ovens.
 A nearby log building used by the church was also torn down and its logs used to build a guardhouse for unruly soldiers.
+After Emory Church's congregation petitioned Congress for compensation for the torn-down church, Congress appropriated $412 for rent for use of the grounds.

-Fort Stevens was attacked by 20,000 Confederate soldiers led by General Jubal Early during the Battle of Fort Stevens, July 11–12, 1864.
-The Confederate attack was repulsed.
-The congregation petitioned Congress for compensation for the torn-down church, Congress appropriated $412 for rent for use of the grounds.
+Fort Stevens was attacked by 20,000 Confederate soldiers led by General Jubal Early during the Battle of Fort Stevens on July 11 and July 12, 1864.
+The Union soldiers successfully repulsed the Confederate attack.

 Following petitions from veterans formerly stationed at the fort, Congress established a park at the site and a memorial plaque.

 Forty soldiers are buried in the nearby historic Battleground National Cemetery.
 An 1885 police census documented the population of Brightwood as 104.